CCC Festival returns for 36th year

 “We have a full festival planned, so we very much hope that people will come out and enjoy the day,” she concluded.

-For those spending the day, refreshments may be purchased at the Hammock Inn and food vendors will be providing barbecue, tacos, hot dogs, kettle corn and snow cones.
+For those spending the day, refreshments may be purchased at the Hammock Inn and food vendors will be providing BBQ, tacos, hot dogs, kettle corn and snow cones.

 All CCC Festival programs, musical entertainment, and activities are free and open to the public with the exception of the tram rides, pony rides and carriage rides.
 Tram tickets are sold through the Hammock Inn concession, which is open daily from 9 a.m. to 5 p.m.
 Ticket cost is $15 per adult and $10 for children 6-12 years old.
 Children aged 5 and younger are free.
 Tickets may be purchased on the day of the tour or one day in advance.
 Call the Hammock Inn at 863-402-0061.